unkso/titan-app/titan-web-client/docs/modules.md

 ├─── scenes/
 ├─── services/
 ├─── test/
-├─── index.js
+├─── index.tsx
 ```

 ### actions/
 <a id="structure-actions"></a>
 Contains a module's redux actions.

-An action always updates the redux data store.
+An action always updates the redux data AppStore.
 They can fetch information from [API services](#structure-services), sort data, or perform any other business logic.

 ### components/
 <a id="structure-components"></a>